Back to ViTs Hub

 5. Add positions: Learnable positional embeddings are added element-wise

 The output is a tensor of shape $(B, N+1, D)$ -- a batch of sequences ready for the Transformer encoder.
-For our CIFAR-10 configuration ($32 \times 32$ images, $P=4$, $D=128$), this is $(B, 65, 128)$: 65 tokens of 128 dimensions.
+For our CIFAR-10 setup ($32 \times 32$ images, $P=4$, $D=128$), that is $(B, 65, 128)$: 65 tokens of 128 dimensions each.

 Comparison to CNNs

-Next Steps: From Patches to Attention
+Next: From Patches to Attention